paulo1403/crud-django/README.md

 - The project uses Bootstrap 5 for responsive, modern styling
 - For file uploads to work properly, ensure the media directory is writable
 - For the best experience, use a modern browser that supports Bootstrap 5
+- For password reset emails in production, configure a proper email backend

 ## License